Use Online Resources

 Negotiate an Offer

-Since you are proposing an internship, the process may seem different from a regular internship search process.
-However, both you and the employer should still be professional.
-Meetings to discuss creating a potential opportunity should take place in the work environment.
-If your proposal is accepted, the employer should eventually provide your duties, time, and compensation in writing with an official offer letter or other form.
+Since you are proposing an internship, the process may seem different but both you and the employer should still be professional.
+Meetings to discuss creating a potential opportunity should still take place in the work environment.

 Evaluating Internship Offers